tohesala/robocloud-examples/example_docker_cat_2/README.md

-Example of Robocloud with generic Docker container
+# Generic Docker image for running a task

-In this example the task bundle is not embedded to Docker image, but is located in host file system.
-Uses headless chrome to execute task.
+Execute project that is contained in the bundle with generic Docker container

 # Prerequisites
-Development environment and runtime must have Docker installed
+Development- and runtime- environments must have Docker

 ## Running tasks

-Start docker container with:
+Run docker that executes example_headless_cat

     scripts/robocloud_runner.sh

 ## Running with Robocloud

-Download bundle https://github.com/robocloud/robocloud-examples/archive/master.zip and run with
+Download bundle from https://github.com/robocloud/robocloud-examples/archive/master.zip and execute with command:

-    scripts/robocloud_runner.sh example_docker_run_cat
+    scripts/robocloud_runner.sh example_docker_cat2